Back to Articles Hub Homepage Game QA Portfolio Hub About Me QA Chronicles

 - Post-death flow sanity: BL-DEATH-01

-- Audio runtime continuity probe: STEA-103-MUSIC
+- Audio runtime continuity test: STEA-103-MUSIC

 - Audio settings presence check: STEA-103-AVOL

-- Codex / UI navigation sanity: STEA-103-CODEX
+- Codex / UI navigation test: STEA-103-CODEX

 - Input handover + hot plug: BL-IO-01

-- Alt+Tab sanity: BL-ALT-01
+- Alt+Tab behaviour check: BL-ALT-01

 - Enhancement spend + ownership persistence: BL-ECON-01

-Why anchors make regression results repeatable
+Why anchors improve regression testing verification

-Example regression bug: Defeat overlay blocks the Stats screen (SWOR-6)
+QA bug example: Defeat overlay blocks the Stats screen (SWOR-6)

 Bug: [PC][UI][Flow] Defeat overlay blocks Stats; Continue starts a new run (SWOR-6).